Behzad-Rajabalipour/My-Portfolio-Website-JS-AJAX/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs or feature requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under Behzad Rajabalipour.